 If you set it to 2, then Resolve will create 2 daily backups – both of them being the last hourly backup.

-(The backup at the end of the day (the last hourly backup) is now promoted to “Grandfather” from “Father” relationship.)
+(The backup at the end of the day (the last hourly backup) is now promoted to “Grandfather” from the “Father” relationship.)

 Can I Delete Project Backups to Save Space in Resolve?

-You can delete project backups once all of your projects are completed and archived, to save space.
+You can delete project backups once all of your projects are completed and archived to save space.

 Be very cautious and think twice before deleting.
-Make sure all of your project related works are delivered successfully or archived to a different external hard disk, before deleting.
+Make sure all of your project-related works are delivered successfully or archived to a different external hard disk before deleting.

-Give ok and Resolve will delete all the project related backups.
+Give ok, and Resolve will delete all the project-related backups.

-Is Live Save and Project Backup Dependent
+Is Live Save and Project Backup Dependent?

+Live save, and project backup are not dependent.
 You could have either live save turned on and project backup turned off or vice versa.

 It really depends on your requirement.